Are learning problems hampering your child’s school work?

 Sessions are usually conducted after school, so as to be least disruptive to the child.
 Consultations and therapy take place in modern, well equipped therapy rooms in central Durbanville.
 Computers and specialist assistive therapy equipment, and supplies for handcraft/play therapy are provided.
 The atmosphere is calm and welcoming.
 The learning therapy centre has been designed to be tranquil and non-threatening to a child who may be dealing with anxiety.

-LEARN MORE ABOUT THE THERAPY CENTRE
+LEARN MORE ABOUT THE THERAPY CENTREIdentify the learning problem

 A professional evaluation or assessment will let you see the full picture of your child’s strengths and challenges.
 This, in turn, will help the educational therapist to make the most of your child’s strengths to ensure progress.